telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 ./slow_listener -delay 5m -stats 5s
 ```

 * Check CB limits for max processes and open files.
-Note that the setting for the test make CB
+Note that the setting for the test makes the CB
   create 5000 threads for the notification pool (plus other threads dynamically created to deal
-  with incomming connections) and the same number for file descriptors when creating connections.
+  with incoming connections) and the same number for file descriptors when creating connections.
   Thus a higher value (e.g. 8000) is recommended.
 The procedure can be a bit tricky, so it
   is described in [a specific section](#raising-system-limits-for-the-test).